 Table of Contents

-This script converts text values (e.g., product IDs, serial numbers) into barcode images using the Code 128 format and saves them as images in SeaTable.
-Only rows without an existing barcode are processed.
+This script converts text values (e.g. product IDs, serial numbers) into barcode images in Code 128 format and stores them as images in SeaTable.
+The script iterates through all rows and skips those that already have a barcode.
+It is suitable for manual execution or as an automation.

 from seatable_api import Base, context